moduware/slate/source/nexpaq.module.usbflash.html.md

 -------------- | --------------
 Disconnect | 2700

-Disconnects from Speaker that is plugged in.
+Disconnects from USB flash that is plugged in.
 # Data

 <aside class="warning">If you want to work with received data you need to listen for <code>DataReceived</code> event after Api is ready</aside>